bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Settlement/STRSM_OCL_Settle-Creation.md

 When a settlement needs to be created start here to get an idea of where it is and roughly how populated it is.

 ## Oracle: Settlement Location
-This oracle can be used to replace the one provided on [[OCL_Settle-Creation#Oracle: Settlement Location|Settlement Location Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Settle-Creation#Oracle: Settlement Location|Settlement Location Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Determine where the settlement is located. ^guidance-OclSettlement